BarthPaleologue/Blog/content/posts/HXPBD/index.md

 To perform collisions, constraints are created every frame between the particles from one body and the triangles (3 particles) of another body, pulling them apart to prevent penetration.

-If you want to read the paper to have a more detailled explanation, you can get the paper [here](https://matthias-research.github.io/pages/publications/posBasedDyn.pdf) [Müller et al. 2007].
+If you want to read the paper to have a more detailed explanation, you can get the paper [here](https://matthias-research.github.io/pages/publications/posBasedDyn.pdf) [Müller et al. 2007].

 ## Motivation